With COVID-19 variant positives, Michigan pauses athletics

-The state Department of Health and Human Services said Sunday it issued recommendations for the school, although not an order.
-The school said Saturday night its move followed the positive COVID-19 tests for several individuals linked to the athletic department.
+The state Department of Health and Human Services issued the mandate Saturday, with the school saying it follows the positive COVID-19 tests for several individuals linked to the athletic department.
 The entire department could be in quarantine for two weeks.

 The seventh-ranked men’s basketball team wasn’t supposed to play until Wednesday at Penn State.